yamcs/grafana-yamcs/README.md

 ### Example

-For monitoring the Yamcs *simulation* example : ```./run-example simulation ``` with the Yamcs server running on the same host<br></br> as Grafana.
+For monitoring the Yamcs *simulation* example : ```./run-example simulation ``` with the Yamcs server running on the same host as Grafana.
 By default, the authentication module of yamcs is disabled so you do not have to worry about username and password.

 ![configExample](https://raw.githubusercontent.com/yamcs/grafana-yamcs/master/src/img/configExample.png)